Parents take the plunge

 It's not uncommon to want to know who will be responsible for your child’s health and well-being.
 But safety is something camp directors take very seriously.

-This means that the camp experience can lead to a lifelong network of friends and colleagues who may later be able to help obtaining job interviews, securing employment and developing a career path.
+This means that the camp experience can lead to a lifelong network of friends and colleagues who may later be able to help obtain job interviews, secure employment and develop a career path.

 "We often get calls from parents who say ‘My child just adores horses and wants to come to camp and ride . . . but I’m really nervous because I don’t know anything about it’," explains Janet Fine, co-director of The Hollows, a traditional overnight camp, is the same: If you don’t know something, inform yourself so that you feel comfortable."